laisonmarko/python-virtual-assistant/README.md

 # python-virtual-assistant

-This is voice controlled virtual assisant powered by python 3
+This is voice controlled virtual assisant powered by python 3  and Rasa

-# Functions
+## Functions

 *  Open any file on the computer drive C pdf,audio ,video etc
 *  Read pdf